oma-shop/marketplace-old/README.md

 ## Introduction

+We creating together a decentral, free and open marketplace application that focused on local communities.

-The online markedplace application discovers local stores and show global products.
+The online markedplace application discovers local stores and show all global products.
 Store owners can create new stores for free.

 The buyer and the store communication is peer to peer.